 After the assisted birth of her son five years ago, new mum Magdelena thought the feeling of heaviness and cramping she was having was a normal part of her post-birth recovery – as was the incontinence she was experiencing.
 But when the weeks turned into months and then a year and things hadn’t improved, she went looking for answers.

-“I thought it was normal; I had a baby, my pelvic floor is weaker, so I suffered from incontinence for months – probably over a year – until I did a cardio class for about 45 minutes and I ended up with a wet crotch and I thought that’s not normal.”
+“I thought it was normal; I had a baby, my pelvic floor is weaker, so I suffered from incontinence for months – probably over a year – until I did a cardio class for about 45 minutes and I ended up with a wet crotch and I thought, ‘that’s not normal’.”

 Listen to Magdelena’s full story:

 But when Magdelena spoke to other women, she was shocked that the condition was so common and no one was talking about it.
 She says, “There are so many women out there with prolapse who think they’re alone.
 Some woman think their life has ended.
 They can’t enjoy their baby.
-They keep thinking about that feeling down there, that something’s wrong.
-They feel that their sex lives are not going to be the same, their relationship with their husband is not going to be the same so that can really affect their life.”
+They keep thinking about that feeling that something’s wrong.
+They feel that their sex lives are not going to be the same, their relationship with their husband is not going to be the same, so that can really affect their life.”

 You need to do more than a few kegels to save your pelvic floor

 “One of the key things that women miss out on, is that they think that if they just do a few kegels here and there, that it will help.
-But the truth is that you have to make sure that your pelvic floor muscles are working in your day-to-day activity as well,” she says.
+But the truth is, you have to make sure that your pelvic floor muscles are working in your day-to-day activity as well,” she says.

-“I’m a big believer in functional pelvic floor training, ensuring that that pelvic floor is activating with activity not just kegels at the traffic lights, because realistically that’s probably not going to help you in your day-to-day life.
-And that’s why engaging those pelvic floor muscles with a squat, with a lunge, with a bicep curl and so on [is so important].
+“I’m a big believer in functional pelvic floor training, ensuring that that pelvic floor is activating with activity, not just kegels at the traffic lights, because realistically that’s probably not going to help you in your day-to-day life.
+And that’s why engaging those pelvic floor muscles with a squat, with a lunge, with a bicep curl and so on [is so important].”

 Breathe in, breathe out

-“When you take a deep breath in, your diaphragm expands in a three dimensional way, it expands sideways, outwards, forwards and it also expands downwards – and the movement of downwards causes your pelvic floor to get pushed down as well.
+“When you take a deep breath in, your diaphragm expands in a three dimensional way, it expands sideways, outwards, forwards and it also expands downwards – and the downwards movement causes your pelvic floor to get pushed down as well.
 That’s the natural way that your pelvic floor moves in response to a deep breath in.